Find out about:

 CSPs are subsidised by the Australian government.
 As a result, if you receive an offer for a CSP place, which is limited in number and is highly competitive, you are only required to pay a fraction of the tuition fee, known as the Student Contribution Amount (SCA).
 The amount you pay is dependent on the student contribution band of each unit within your field of study.
 For medicine, the maximum student contribution amount for 2023 is $11,300.
 Another major advantage of a CSP is that graduating students are guaranteed an internship in Australia as per The Council of Australian Governments (COAG) agreement.

 CSPs are available for:

-Within the CSP category, there are Bonded Programmes, which are aimed to address the shortage of medical doctors in regional/rural/remote areas.
-While you may maximise your chance of getting an offer by being prepared to accept a bonded place, you need to keep in mind that you will be required to work in a remote/rural area for three years should you accept such an offer.
+Within the CSP category, there are Bonded Programmes, which aim to address the shortage of medical doctors in regional, rural and remote areas.
+While you may maximise your chance of getting an offer by being prepared to accept a bonded place, you need to keep in mind that you will be required to work in an area of workforce shortage for one to six years should you accept such an offer.
 The length of required time is dependent on your Deed of Agreement form.